SKashyap/BazelStudy/Packaging.md

 Con: Makes way for a lot of coupling between N applications.
 Pro: The version is easy since the docker generates a new hash for each change.
 Con: SCA(software component analysis) and security become tedious with multiple dependencies.
+Pro: If your software exists in a complex ecosystem with many dependencies, it may not be possible to release just one part of it without coordinating that release with the other parts.
+Then it makes sense to deliver it as a "single platform" and this may serve that purpose.

 #### A docker image for each application containing the shared libraries used by the application:
 - Pro : Most suitable to the modern microservice architectures and simplifies deployment of each application.